Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-28-misfits.md

 "It’s my money and I’ll do whatever the hell I like with it, thank you very much."

-"But… why?"
+"But... why?"

 "Because I’ve got two very talented young journalists on my hands who won’t be able to work together."
 He raised a hand to intercept her interruption.
 "Don’t bullshit me.
-Your professional relationship with Sean is built on drama and fuck all else, and arguments like that… If I don’t separate you two, something’s going to happen that ruins both your reputations, and by extension your careers.
+Your professional relationship with Sean is built on drama and fuck all else, and arguments like that...
+If I don’t separate you two, something’s going to happen that ruins both your reputations, and by extension your careers.
 This is the best fix."

 "You’re sure?"